Colorado school shooting leaves 8 students injured in Highlands Ranch; 2 suspects in custody

-The victims were taken to three different hospitals: Children's Hospital Highland Ranch received one victim in good condition, Littleton Adventist Hospital has four victims in serious condition and one in fair condition, and Skyridge Medical Center has two juveniles who were characterized as stable.
+The victims, as young as 15 years old, were taken to three different hospitals: Children's Hospital Highland Ranch received one victim in good condition, Littleton Adventist Hospital has two victims in serious condition and has discharged three patients, and Skyridge Medical Center has two juveniles who were characterized as stable.

-Police are still working to secure the campus.
-The suspects appear to be juveniles, though it's not clear if they were students at the school, according to the Douglas County Sheriff's Office.
+There are no fatalities in connection with the shooting, according to law enforcement.
+No staff members were injured.

 The situation began just before 2 p.m. local time at STEM School Highlands Ranch, a charter school in Highlands Ranch, Colorado, about 15 miles south of Denver.
 Administrators called police after hearing gunfire in the middle school, and Undersheriff Holly Nicholson-Kluth said "quite a few shots" were fired.